 Despite being an area with generally some manufacturer insulation, it’s has a big margin for improvement.

 - After having your vehicle’s floor pan metal exposed, give it a good clean and let it dry completely.

 - Secondly, stick a full layer of butyl rubber mats, covering every inch of the floor, side sills, under the back seat cushion and the interior side of the wheel arches.
 This will block airborne exterior noise as well as taking a key role in damping metal vibrations.

-- At the top of the butyl rubber, you have just applied to the floor, you’ll be applying the best soundproof carpet underlay.
+- At the top of the butyl rubber you have just stuck to the floor, you’ll be applying the best soundproof carpet underlay.
 Use some mass loaded vinyl (MLV), to increase the noise barrier to the exterior.
 Always taking care to check for interior fitting clearances.
 MLV is available in different thicknesses to fit most areas.

 Despite being an area far away from the front passengers, the trunk can be the main source of tire noise, especially in a hatchback or in a station wagon, where there isn’t any fixed physical separation between the cabin and the cargo area.

 There are a lot of older vehicles where the care taken to sound-proof the trunk is almost inexistent, having just the metal floor and a thin finishing carpet.
 Some entry-level models even feature exposed metal without any trim at all on the sides.
 That lack of sound barriers let most of the exterior airborne sound inside the car.

 In the above-mentioned situations, the trunk should be a priority if the goal is to reduce the road noise.
 It’s also a fairly simple task to perform a sound-deadening process in this area.
 Generally, you just need to disassemble the side trim panels (if available), the rear bottom trim panel and the underside carpet (removing the spare wheel, if there is one).